 Outside of the workplace, I love to travel – I’ve been lucky enough to explore quite a few countries, but there are plenty left to tick off from the bucket list!
 Aside from travelling, I enjoy keeping fit and active, whether through football, rugby, hill walking or skiing.

-As the Business Development Manager, my role revolves around creating and implementing HR policies and procedures.
-I work closely with the team across both the Edinburgh and Melbourne offices, making sure everyone lives up to our values.
+As the Chief Operating Officer of our EMEA school, my role involves overseeing the day-to-day running of the business side of My Online Schooling.
+I work closely with our Edinburgh office team, making sure everyone lives up to our values.
 Of course, I’m also here to develop the business, which means exploring new and innovative ideas and ventures that will help bring new pupils and staff to the school.

 My aim here is to establish a place where staff feel valued, by creating an environment where everyone on the team is involved in the decision-making process of the business and has the motivation to be the best version of themselves.

 Before I joined My Online Schooling, I spent 14 years working in finance – mostly in HR or recruitment-focused roles, but also as a Business Banking Manager, leading a team of 12.
 I also spent a year as a National Training Manager, travelling around the UK to lead new and innovative training programmes for a diverse audience.
 Throughout it all, I’ve had the chance to focus on development and coaching – adapting and evolving a mentoring style that brings out the best in those I’m working with.
 I also achieved a diploma in Human Resource Management.

 When I’m not at work, I enjoy keeping fit.
 I play football regularly and, for the past three years, I’ve also been coaching a local under-16’s team.
 I love running too, and I completed my first marathon in 2015.
 During the winter months I like to go skiing, either in Europe or closer to home in the north of Scotland.